 You don’t have to commandeer a sailing boat and skipper to explore little visited islands – although a willingness to use the public ferries and catamarans is essential.
 You could stay in a plush Greek estate squeezed between perfumed pine forests and peaceful pebble beaches on Ithaca.
 Or join a walking tour to Tinos and Andros, or tiny Serifos.
 Where’s that, you say?
 Well, that’s the point.
 These islands are well off the tourist trail and offer hiking country that switches between gorges and waterfall-fed valleys, to pilgrimage paths that sew together churches, villages, windmills and farms.

-Crete often rings alarm bells in terms of overtourism, but it’s a huge island, so you could take the long (and very scenic) route on a self guided cycling or driving holiday in the White Mountains.
+Crete is a huge island – take the long (and very scenic) route on a self guided cycling or driving holiday in the White Mountains.
 Elsewhere, conservation holidays go where the animals are – often far away from people.
-Give marine scientists a hand protecting dolphins in Alonnisos.
+You can give marine scientists a hand protecting dolphins in Alonnisos.

 The classicsThe windmills of Mykonos, sail-white villages of Santorini, beaches of Crete… There are reasons why these views are so sought after – they’re beautiful, but only if approached from the right angle.
 That is, an angle that 2,000 other tourists aren’t Instagramming.
 Classic island hopping cruises are best done in small ships that leave as little impact on the islands as possible.
 Or go on a holiday that uses public, Greek-run ferry transfers and stays overnight on each island you visit.

-Or you could teach the kids to experience tourist-heavy Rhodes like a Greek – from the water.
+Or you could teach the kids to experience Rhodes like an islander – from the water.
 Some holidays offer sailing lessons with a local skipper and scuba diving sessions in little visited corners of the island.
 Meanwhile, many history tours take you to the most wanted archaeological digs, but thoughtfully, via hikes and museums like the oft-ignored Archaeological Museum and Bronze Age tombs in Lefkada.